Practice Areas

 - Sexual abuse in women’s prisons (CDCR, CCWF, CIW)

-- Negligent hiring and retention
+- Negligent hiring, retention, and training

-- Cover-ups and institutional silence
+- Institutional cover-ups and silence

 Pillar III

-Environmental & Toxic Exposure
+Environmental & toxic exposure

 Common Questions About Our Practice